 He stumbled home to finish eighth, enough to beat Kimi Raikkonen (who finished second behind Rubens Barrichello) to the title by two points.
-Juan Pablo Montoya’s early retirement from the lead also meant the Ferrari won the constructors’ championship for the fifth year in a row.
+Juan Pablo Montoya’s early retirement from the lead also meant that Ferrari won the constructors’ championship for the fifth year in a row.

 2008 Japanese Grand Prix

 This was the last time the Japanese GP was held at Fuji and it was a real penalty-fest.
 First, Lewis Hamilton was caused mayhem at the first corner, even though he didn’t actually hit anyone.
-That put him into battle with Felipe Massa, who collided with Hamilton whilst battling for position.
+That put him into a battle with Felipe Massa, who collided with Hamilton while battling for position.
 Both were given drive-through penalties for their separate incidents.

 Later on, Sebastien Bourdais was exiting the pits and attempting to stay ahead of Massa when the two made contact, spinning Massa.
 It looked very much like it was Massa’s own fault, yet after the race the stewards decided to give Bourdais the penalty, dropping him from sixth to 11th and promoting Massa up a position, much to the confusion of everybody.